tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 # Core API

 This documentation covers the core public API.
-All methods can work in the browser, with JSDOM, and directly in NodeJS without JSDOM.
+All methods can work in the browser, and directly in Node.js with or without jsdom.

 <u>Terminology:</u>